-Illahe Lodge is a fourth generation family business that was started in the late 1930s and early 1940s.
-That is when E.J. and Florence Schneider were building their retirement home.
+Illahe Lodge is a fourth generation family business and our family’s home.
+In the late 1930s and early 1940s, E.J. and Florence Schneider started building their retirement home.
 During construction, their friends started talking about coming to the Rogue for extended vacations.
 When the construction was finished, they had both a retirement home and a business, “Schneider’s Lodge.”
-From the beginning, Illahe Lodge (as we know it today) was both a home and a business, the two roles that it continues to serve today.
-We are happy to answer our guests questions and share the history and stories with our guests as time permits.
+From the beginning, Illahe Lodge (as we know it today) was both a home and a business.
+It continues to serve both roles today.

 Illahe Lodge is like a large farmhouse.
 The guest rooms are located in two buildings.
 (Seven guest rooms are located in the main lodge.
 Three guest rooms and the guide room are located in the annex.)
 All guest rooms and the guide room have designated bathrooms with a shower (most bathrooms are within the bedroom).
 Guests share use of the living room, dining room, porches, and lawns.

-We have one guest room and bathroom is located downstairs and it is used by guests having difficulty climbing stairs.
+We have one guest room and bathroom downstairs and it is used by guests having difficulty climbing stairs.
 The remaining guest rooms are located upstairs.

 Guest rooms in the main lodge have two extra long twins, one queen bed, or a queen bed with an extra long twin.
 Guest rooms in the annex each have a double bed with a standard twin.

-We have public electricity (rather than relying on on-site generators), wireline telephone service (cell phones generally don’t work), and year-around road access with end-of-the-road seclusion.
+We have public electricity (rather than relying on on-site generators), wireline telephone service (cell phones generally don’t work in our area), and year-around road access with end-of-the-road seclusion.

 - Meals are served “family style” in bowls that are passed.

 - Meals feature produce grown at Illahe Lodge when it is available.

 - We provide coffee, tea, milk, ice water, juice (at breakfast), and lemonade (on warm afternoons/evenings).